nawaf-alsowadi/Foundations/New_Notes/Networking/TCP IP Model & Protocols & Ports.md

 ![[Pasted image 20250712191810.jpg]]
-TCP/IP (aka DoD or Department of Defense) model has four layers compared to [[OSI Model]].
-It is **more practical, real-world, and used everywhere since it is considered as the basis of the internet** model whereas [[OSI Model]] is more theoretic model used for teaching and designs.
+TCP/IP (aka DoD or Department of Defense) model has four layers compared to [[OSI Model Layers]].
+It is **more practical, real-world, and used everywhere since it is considered as the basis of the internet** model whereas [[OSI Model Layers]] is more theoretic model used for teaching and designs.
 It is also a family of protocols in each layer including:

 |Layer|Protocol Examples|
 |---|---|